Union of the Russian People: Support

 After the 1905 Revolution the Orthodox Church's conservative clergy members allied with extreme Rightist organisations, the Union of the Russian People being one of them, in opposing the liberals' further attempts at a church reform and extension of religious freedom and toleration.
 Several prominent, leading church members were also supportive of the organisation, among them the royal family's close friend and future Orthodox Saint John of Kronstadt, Iliodor the monk, and Bishop Hermogenes.
-Each local department of the Union of the Russian People had its own horugvs and icons, which were kept in local cathedrals or monasteries.
+Each local department of the Union of the Russian People had its own khorugvs and icons, which were kept in local cathedrals or monasteries.
 The opening of the departments of the Union of the Russian People was always accompanied by solemn prayer services, which were served by local bishops, in the person of the latter, the Russian Church gave its official blessing to the Union of the Russian People and recommended the latter to its clerics.
 In fact, into the orbit of the Union of the Russian People the entire episcopate was involved.
 It also had support from leading members of the court and government, one of the supporters being the Minister of the Interior Nikolay Maklakov.

 Tsar Nicholas II was highly supportive of the Union and patronised it: he wore the badge of the Union, and wished the Union and its leaders 'total success' in their efforts to unite what he called 'loyal Russians' in defence of the autocracy.
 The Tsar also gave orders to provide funds for the Union, and the Ministry of the Interior complied by funding the Union's newspapers, and also providing them with weapons through secret channels.
 Dubrovin was also in contact with senior officials and the secret services of Russia.
 Minister of the Interior Pyotr Durnovo was completely in the know about the foundation of the Union while his subordinates actively worked upon creation of an open organisation to counteract the influence of revolutionaries and liberals among the masses.
 Around the same the head of the political section of gendarmes department Pyotr Rachkovsky reported his chief, Colonel (later General) Alexander Vasiliyevich Gerasimov about such attempts and proposed Gerasimov to introduce him to Dubrovin.
 Their meeting took place in late October 1905 in the apartment of Rachkovsky.